Icinga/icinga2/doc/9-icinga2-api.md

 A status in the range of 500 generally means that there was a server-side problem and Icinga 2 is unable to process your request currently.

-Ask your Icinga 2 system administrator to check the `icinga2.log` file for further troubleshooting.

 ### <a id="icinga2-api-responses"></a> Responses

 Succesful requests will send back a response body containing a `results` list.
 Depending on the number of affected objects in your request, the results may contain one or more entries.

-The [output](9-icinga2-api.md#icinga2-api-output) will be sent back as JSON object:
+The [output](9-icinga2-api.md#icinga2-api-output) will be sent back as a JSON object:

     {